6.7 Cummins DPF Delete Guide

 Overall, deleting the DPF and other emissions systems sounds like a really good idea.
 It prevents clogged filters, reduces maintenance costs, improves performance, and increases gas mileage.

-However on the other hand it makes your truck illegal so that it won’t pass inspection, it hurts resale value, it’s bad for the environment, and most shops won’t touch your truck for repairs anymore.
+However on the other hand it makes your truck noncompliant so that it won’t pass inspection, it hurts resale value, it’s bad for the environment, and most shops won’t touch your truck for repairs anymore.

 So should you delete your 6.7 Cummins DPF system?
 We honestly don’t recommend it unless you really need to for extremely high performance applications.
 The DPF filter has an 8yr/80,000 mile warranty.
 And on top of that these trucks are still capable of producing power gains in excess of 200rwhp with all of the stock emissions systems still intact.